Al-Karak: Ottoman period

 In 1596 Al-Karak appeared in the Ottoman tax registers, situated in the nahiya (subdistrict) of Karak, part of the Sanjak of Ajlun.
 It had 78 households and 2 bachelors who were Muslim, and 103 households and 8 bachelors who were Christian.
 They paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, olive trees/vineyards/fruit trees, a special product (bayt al–mal), goats and bee-hives; in addition to occasional revenues, for a water mill, and a market toll.
 Their total tax was 15,000 akçe.

-Al-Karak is dominated by the Al Majali tribe, the Tarawneh tribe and the Maaitah tribe.
-The Ghassanid tribe is believed to be the first to inhabit the site of modern al-Karak.
-The tribe consists of the families: Suheimat, Halasa{Halaseh}, Dmour, Mbaydeen, Adaileh, Soub, and Mdanat and Karakiyeen.
+Al-Karak was inhabited by the Majali tribe, the Tarawneh tribe and the Maaitah tribe.

 In 1844 Ibrahim Pasha of Egypt sent an expedition west of the Dead Sea.
 His troops occupied the castle at al-Karak but they were starved out with much loss of life.

 Mohammed Al-Majali who had control of Al-Karak in 1868, was involved in the events that led to the destruction of the Moabite Stone.

-In 1893 the Sublime Porte Abdul Hamid II established the sub-province of Ma'an, with a resident governor (mutasarif) in Al-Karak, under the Wāli of Syria based in Damascus.
+In 1893, the Sublime Porte Abdul Hamid II established the sub-province of Ma'an, with a resident governor (mutasarif) in Al-Karak, under the Wāli of Syria based in Damascus.
 One of the first governors, 1895, was Hussein Helmy Bey Effendi (see also Hüseyin Hilmi Pasha), aged 40, formerly the General Secretary at Damascus.
 He ruled with a garrison of 1,200 troops, in 3 regiments, mostly conscripts from West of the River Jordan doing their three years of military service.
 There were also 200 Circassian cavalry.
 One of his achievements was the disarming of the local population.
 He also established a Military Hospital with a Jewish doctor; enforced the regulation of coinage and weights and measures; introduced a weekly postal service to Jerusalem, Damascus and Ma'an; and set up agricultural projects such as the planting of 5,000 grape vines at Madeba.

 One estimate of the population of the town and the surrounding area at this time gives a total of 10,000.
 Of these, 8000 were Muslims and 2,000 were Orthodox Christians whose Church, St George, had been built in 1849.
 The Latin Mission was established in 1874 and in 1886 Al Majali gave permission to the English Mission to work in the town.
 The town's Orthodox school had 120 boys and 60 girls.
 The same source notes that the town's Mufti had been educated in Hebron and al Azhar, Cairo, and that there was a newly built mosque.
 Merchants from Damascus came to the town twice each year.